kritikhedau/kritikhedau/README.md

 - 👋 Hi, I’m @kritikhedau
-- 👀 I’m interested in ...
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning ...python
+- 🌱 I’m currently learning ...javascript
-- 💞️ I’m looking to collaborate on ...work based on programming language
+- 💞️ I’m looking to collaborate on ...work based on web developement
 - 📫 How to reach me ...kritikhedau@gmail.com

 <!---